browncoin-project/Browncoin/README.md

 - 2b2t.org for bringing together the players of the Brownmen
 - SoiledCold for creating the idea and bring together the developers
 - Mahan for helping in the programming and compiling
-- EMMC for advertising Browncoin and moderating Browncoin's Discord server